 Electrolysis

 Conventional needle electrolysis can remove hair permanently but not painlessly (Conair Group Ltd, 28 May 2003).
-Tweezer electrolysis can, after a reasonable number of treatments remove around 40% of hairs permanently.
+CAP understands that tweezer electrolysis can, after a reasonable number of treatments, remove around 40% of hairs permanently.
 Again, the treatment is not painless.
 Neither the ASA nor CAP has accepted that ‘patch’ electrolysis has been proven to remove hair permanently (Babyliss, 6 November 2002).